tsugiproject/tsugi-org/md/ADVANTAGE.md

 To create a key/tenant to receive launches, once you have successfully configured the issuer in Tsugi and the LMS, insert a new key.
 Make the OAuth Consumer key be the client-id from the LMS and leave the consumer secret blank.
 Set the `deployment_id` from the information provided by the LMS.
-The Issuer primary key is the integer value of the issuer key that you just created.
+Select the issure you just created.
 Caliper key and Url are optional.
 The `user_id` is also optional.

 Migrating an LTI 1.1 Key/Tenant to LTI Advantage
 ------------------------------------------------

 Go into an exsiting tenant/key with an `oauth_consumer_key` and secret.
-Set the `deployment_id` (string) and `issuer_id` (integer) and save the entry.
+Set the `deployment_id` (string) and select the issuer and save the entry.
 You now have LTI 1.3 launches for (issuer, client-id, and deployment_id) and LTI 1.1 launches with oauth_consumer_key and secret.
 If you want to later disallow LTI 1.1 launches, simply set the secret to be empty.